coverclock/com-diag-hazer/README.md

 ## Google Earth

-I had originally used Hazer with Google Earth.
+I had originally used Hazer with Google Earth Pro, the desktop version of the web based application.
 Google Earth only accepts GPS data on a serial port.
 So I processed the NMEA stream from a serial-attached GPS device using gpstool, then forwarded it via UDP datagrams to another gpstool, and used that gpstool to forward the NMEA stream across a second serial port to a host running Google Earth.
-But empirically and anecdotally, Google Earth appears to only accept serial input at 4800 baud.
-More recent GPS devices default to 9600 baud, and running the host-to-host serial port at 4800 (easily done with gpstool) results in the receiving host not being able to keep up.
+Empirically and anecdotally, Google Earth appears to only accept serial input at 4800 baud.
+More recent and advanced GPS devices default to 9600 baud, and will overrun a 4800 baud stream.
+Even using the same 4800 baud device I used before, the BU-353S4, I haven't been able to reproduce my earlier success.
+Whatever fu I used before has thus far eluded me.